 Students who have an excess of financial aid after it has been applied may use those funds for other educational expenses, including books and special equipment.
 Please note that funds may not be available until after the semester has begun, and you may be responsible for purchasing materials before classes start.
 (World Campus does not offer book vouchers.)
 For more information on estimating your costs and financial planning, review the Student Aid Summary Guide.

 Penn State offers a deferred payment plan, which allows you to pay your tuition bill in installments over three months.
 Deferred payment, as well as eCheck and credit card payments, are explained on the payment options page of the Penn State Office of the Bursar.
-Some programs, however, must be paid in full at the time of registration.
-Visit the Costs page of your program to determine when your payment is due.

 World Campus accepts payments made by a third party — your company, for example.
 If your company is paying for your tuition and fees, our World Campus and Continuing Education Bursar Office must receive an authorization to bill.
 An authorization to bill is a form from your company on letterhead and must include your name, semester of enrollment, company address, and payment amount.
 Once Penn State receives an authorization to bill, your employer has 30 days to make the payment.